netdata/netdata/docs/guides/collect-apache-nginx-web-logs.md

 ## What's next?

-Now that you have web log collection up and running, we recommend you take a look at the documentation for our [python.d](/collectors/python.d.plugin/web_log/README.md) for some ideas of how you can turn these rather "boring" logs into powerful real-time tools for keeping your servers happy.
+Now that you have web log collection up and running, we recommend you take a look at the collector's [documentation](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/weblog/) for some ideas of how you can turn these rather "boring" logs into powerful real-time tools for keeping your servers happy.

 Don't forget to give GitHub user [Wing924](https://github.com/Wing924) a big 👍 for his hard work in starting up the Go refactoring effort.